MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/use-filter-expressions-in-odata-uris.md

  The following table shows the filters that are supported in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] OData web services and their equivalent AL filter expressions.
 All examples are based either on page 21, Customer \(published as **Customer**\), or on page 20, General Ledger Entry \(published as **GLEntry**\).

 > [!NOTE]
-> For filters that don't have equivalent AL expressions, the platform  closest available AL approximation is used.
+> For filters that don't have equivalent AL expressions, the closest available AL approximation is used by the platform.
 For instance, tolower and toupper disable case sensitivity in comparisons, and substring gets turned into . wildcard operators), or report an error if there is no AL approximation (for instance if you perform or over different fields, e.g. field1 eq 1 or field2 eq 2).
 The  we pick the closest available AL approximation (for instance, tolower and toupper disable case sensitivity in comparisons, and substring gets turned into . wildcard operators), or report an error if there is no AL approximation (for instance if you perform or over different fields, e.g. field1 eq 1 or field2 eq 2).This is because filters that don't have equivalent AL expressions are processed on the [!INCLUDE[server](../developer/includes/server.md)] tier, and filters that have equivalent AL expressions are processed on the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] database tier.

 |Definition|Example and explanation|Equivalent AL expression|
 |----------------|-----------------------------|---------------------------------|